 Trunk space is a useful 13 cu ft.

 |Corrosion||12 Years/Unlimited Miles|

 |Roadside Assistance||4 Years/Unlimited Miles|

-2016 Audi A7/Audi S7 -- The A7's supercharged V6 has enough urge for most tastes, but the S7 has a delicious twin-turbocharged V8 that might be worth the stretch.
-Both the A7 and S7 have a nimbler feel than the BMW in spirited driving.
+2017 Audi A7/Audi S7 -- The A7's supercharged V6 has enough urge for most tastes, but the S7 has a delicious twin-turbocharged V8 that might be worth the stretch.
+Both the A7 and S7 have a nimbler feel than the BMW when the roads become more interesting.

-2016 Mercedes-Benz CLS-Class -- The CLS comes with a choice of two wonderful twin-turbocharged V8s that bookend the Gran Coupe's V8 in terms of output.
+2017 Mercedes-Benz CLS-Class -- Comes with a choice of two wonderful twin-turbocharged V8s that bookend the Gran Coupe's V8 in terms of output.

 Used Aston Martin Rapide -- The V12-powered Rapide will take everyone's breath away, including the driver's.
-You can find a nice used Rapide if you look hard enough, and depreciation is your friend in this case.
+You can find a nice used Rapide if you look hard enough.
+Depreciation is your friend in this case.